ApostolosTsimogiannis/DS.2/Carbon/README.md

-All sheet carbon parts included in this folder.
-These parts are STEP files and a PDF basic drawing to ensure no issues with scaling.
+All carbon parts are included in this folder.

+Sheet parts are STEP files with a PDF basic drawing to ensure no issues with scaling.

 The tail tube is a 25mm diameter, 680mm length tube.
 Tube thickness 1mm.
 It is strongly recommended that the inside of the carbon tube is sprayed with some varnish to stop the carbon dust from coming of with the belt.